 “Never depend on single income.
 Make investment to create a second source.” – Warren Buffett

 Most you are earning from a corporate job, business, or freelancer.
 So, never depend on that income where you have to work.
-Better start investing something like real estate, stocks, or fixed deposit.
+Better start investing in something like real estate, stocks, or fixed deposits.

 With these kinds of investments, you will get Rents from Real Estates, Dividends from Stocks, and Interest from Fixed deposits.
 This will act as a second source of income, which will help make you financially secure.

-Warren Buffett advice which saved me – Saving
+#6.
+Warren Buffett advice which saved me, Saving

 “Do not save what is left after spending; instead spend what is left after saving.” – Warren Buffett

-Every month, for many of you savings, is the last priority, after you spend your earnings on other things.
-The moment you keep your savings as last priority you are always carrying the chance of postponing it to a later date or forgetting it completely.
+Every month, for many of you, savings are the last priority, after you spend your earnings on other things.
+The moment you keep your savings as your last priority you are always carrying the chance of postponing it to a later date or forgetting it completely.
 This leads to the risk of financial instability in life.